Kotlin/kotlinx.serialization/docs/json.md

 data class OwnedProject(override val name: String, val owner: String) : Project()
 ```

-We want to distinguish between the `BasicProject` and `OwnedProject` subclasses by the presence of
+You can distinguish the `BasicProject` and `OwnedProject` subclasses by the presence of
 the `owner` key in the JSON object.

 ```kotlin